spacemeshos/smapp-lite/TestCases.md

 6. Verify that button labels are clear and understandable.
 7. Check that buttons are accessible via keyboard navigation.
 8. Verify the page loads quickly and performs smoothly during drag-and-drop actions.
+9. Verify the page loads quickly and performs smoothly during file selection and password input.
-9. Ensure no significant lag or delay is experienced.
+10. Ensure no significant lag or delay is experienced.